Wilderness First Aid Certification – Hybrid

 Course Overview

-Wilderness First Aid, remote and Austere environments create special situations not usually encountered in an urban or suburban environment.
-With this class, first aid providers in a remote outdoor or austere setting will be better prepared to respond with first aid training when faced with limited resources, longer times to care for someone, and decisions about when and how fast to evacuate an ill or injured person.
+Wilderness First Aid: Remote and Austere environments create special situations not usually encountered in urban or suburban settings.
+With this class, first aid providers in remote outdoor or austere settings will be better prepared to respond with first aid training when faced with limited resources, longer times to care for someone, and decisions about when and how quickly to evacuate an ill or injured person.

 Learn how to handle medical emergencies when 911 is more than a quick call away.